-I have spoken to numerous Stock Market enthusiasts in last decade, and most of them are absolutely unaware of the very basics like How Stock Market works?
+I have spoken to numerous Stock Market enthusiasts in the last decade, and most of them are absolutely unaware of the very basics like How Stock Market works?
 People simply know one rule; “Buying Low and Selling High”.
-I agree that this is the single-most mantra to profit from Stock market, but you cannot expect long term success without knowing the basic concepts.
+I agree that this is the single-most mantra to profit from the Stock market, but you cannot expect long-term success without knowing the basic concepts.
 In this post, we would understand one such important foundational concept known as Initial Public Offering (IPO).
 We’ll also learn the detailed IPO process in India, which is more or less similar in other countries too.

 Also Read: How and where to Learn about Stock Market?

 Before jumping to the IPO process and concepts, let’s understand what is Primary and Secondary markets in financial markets terminology.